amreyes11/Final-Project-Grp-4/README.md

 # Objectives
-	1. Analyze the trends of...
+	1. Analyze the data...
+	2. Showcase visualizations of trends...
-	2. Create predictive model to forecast future outbreaks
+	3. Create predictive model to forecast future outbreaks...